idClip42/skin-hair-shaders/README.md

-# skin-shaders
+# skin-hair-shaders

-Unity skin shaders, moved from Whodunnit project into their own repository to use as a submodule.
+Unity skin and hair shaders, moved from Whodunnit project into their own repository to use as a submodule.